Blueberry Cake DonutsThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - For glaze that’s too thick, add more almond milk (or your milk of choice).

-- Serve with a cold glass of milk or a hot cup of coffee for a scrumptious and energizing breakfast.
+- Serve with a cold glass of milk or a hot cup of coffee, or alongside a larger brunch spread with waffles, scrambles, and more for a scrumptious and energizing breakfast.

 - Doughnut pans are a great investment if you plan on making more homemade donuts in the future.